 EpiFix® Dehydrated Human Amnion/Chorion Membrane Allograft

-EpiFix® Dehydrated Human Amnion/Chorion Membrane Allograft is intended for homologous use in the treatment of acute and chronic partial- and full-thickness wounds to modulate of inflammation, enhance healing, and reduce scar tissue formation.
+EpiFix® Dehydrated Human Amnion/Chorion Membrane Allograft is intended for homologous use in the treatment of acute and chronic partial- and full-thickness wounds to modulate inflammation, enhance healing and reduce scar tissue formation.

 • Composed of human amnion and chorion membranes that comprise the innermost layer of the placenta and line the amniotic cavity

 • Mutiple layers, inlcuding a single layer of epithelial cells, a basement membrand and an avascular connective tissue matrix